 Public Address is a series of site specific sound installations, first produced during an artist residency at Hayward Gallery.
 Subverting the way in which PA systems broadcast instructions and notifications to the public, revealing the invisible mechanisms which govern the individual’s behaviour in the public sphere.

 For my The Current Situation solo exhibition I created my third series of announcements which broadcast over the existing tannoy system in the galleries.
 These were titled ‘Where are you originally from?
-Answer: Britain.’ and I wanted visitors to reflect on the reductive process that may take place when we consider one and other’s cultural heritage.
+Answer: Britain.’
+I wanted visitors to reflect on the reductive process that may take place when we consider one another’s cultural heritage.
 Observing ways in which stereotypes are created when we reduce the complexity of a nation, it’s history, it’s identity and the diversity of its people, to a series of simplistic references to do with the food, the weather or what the women look like etc. The work is a series of fictional statements which flipped the lens around to explore how a non-native might reference ‘Britishness’, if we, the audience, were to say ‘Britain’ as the answer to their question, ‘Where are you originally from?’

 “Women from the Midlands are so exotic”

 During an artist residency at The Hayward Gallery the first edition was created and aired at the Royal Festival Hall, London.
 This edition explored informal knowledge exchange and was titled ‘How to Avoid Someone you Know on the Bus’.

 Example questions broadcast on the existing tannoy system: